spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-testing.md

 As you kill players, you will the “All Time” columns change.

 Now, stop play, stop the deployment, and restart Unreal Engine.
-Run the game as previously - you should see that even with 0 kills / deaths in current game, the *All Time* Kills and Deaths are populated, because you are getting the information from the database.
+Run the game as previously - you should see that even with 0 kills / deaths in current game, the *All Time* Kills and *All Time Deaths* are populated, because you are getting the information from the database.

 <%(Lightbox image="{{assetRoot}}assets/dbsync/kd-populated.png")%>